-16. Table 16 - Transportation Disadvantaged Priorities - Federal Transit Administration Section 5311 Nonurbanized Area Formula Program- recommendations developed by the Alachua County Transportation Disadvantaged Coordinating Board for Section 5311 grant funds are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory
+16. Table 16 - Transportation Disadvantaged Priorities - Federal Transit Administration Section 5311 Nonurbanized Area Formula Program- recommendations developed by the Alachua County Transportation Disadvantaged Coordinating Board for Section 5311 grant funds are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.